 As an example, imagine that an incoming packet matches two classes.
 Class "foo" defines values for an NTP server (option 42 in DHCPv4) and an SMTP server (option 69 in DHCPv4), while class "bar" defines values for an NTP server and a POP3 server (option 70 in DHCPv4).
 The server examines the three options - NTP, SMTP, and POP3 - and returns any that the client requested.
-As the NTP server was defined twice, the server chooses only one of the values for the reply; the class from which the value is obtained determined as explained in the previous paragraph.
+As the NTP server was defined twice, the server chooses only one of the values for the reply; the class from which the value is obtained is unspecified.